 OK.
 I know this is a BIG skillet.
-But the question I keep coming back to is—if it was big enough for 17 steaks with room left over…why wouldn’t you just say it was big enough for 18 steaks?
+But I am stuck on something.
+A question, if you will.
+If it was big enough for 17 steaks with room left over…why wouldn’t you just say it was big enough for 18 steaks?

 Anyway, seeing as this is my hang up and none of this takes away from the story we’ll just laugh and move on.

-Read the first three chapters of Rare Earth for free.
 Three chapters is a pretty good taste, just enough to really whet your appetite.
-Also, author Davis Bunn said the opening sequence was his favourite scene to write.
+And here’s something else to note, author Davis Bunn said the opening sequence was his favourite scene to write.

-Rare Earth is the second book in the Marc Royce series, although you don’t need to read book one (Lion of Babylon) to enjoy book two.
+Rare Earth is the second book in the Marc Royce series.
+However, you don’t need to read book one (Lion of Babylon) to enjoy book two.
 It was published July 1, 2012 by Bethany House and is available in paperback, hardcover, audio book, Kindle, and NOOK versions.